-This feature first appeared in the Crystal Palace v Tottenham Hotspur matchday programme – 23rd January 2016.
+This interview first appeared in the Crystal Palace v Tottenham Hotspur matchday programme – 23rd January 2016.

 Instinct is paying off for Joel Ward, who took his season’s goal tally to three at Southampton a fortnight ago.
 Playing with a new-found freedom, the right-back was in the right place at the right time to get on the scoresheet again as he aims to be a valuable asset at both ends of the field.